securing/midsummer/01_Puck/README.md

 ## Prevention

 Never expose server-side secrets on client-side application.
-Even if it's something as simple as default user password, it's a huge red flag if secrets like this leak into client-side application
+Even if it's something as simple as a default user password, it's a huge red flag if secrets like this leak into the client-side.

 Easiest way to prevent secret leaking is to load them in as Environment Variables, instead of hard-coding them into application.
 Not only does it provide us with the luxury of all critical pieces of information, such as API keys or defaults, being contained in one place, but also assuming the worst-case scenario, end user might see something like